Yggdrassil80/FossasatGS_raspberry_ra-2_python/README.md

 IMPORTANT:

-- To use this parameters the function that can read them are placed in ConfigHelper python module.
-Is you add, modify or delete configuration, is necessary modify these code.
+* To use this parameters the function that can read them are placed in ConfigHelper python module.
+Is you add, modify or delete configuration, is necessary modify these code
-- Another important thing is that all functions has hardcoded the conf path (sorry ;))

 # Design

 TODO